• Skip to primary navigation

 • Turn out the dough onto a floured surface and knead vigorously for about 15 minutes, until the dough is very stretchy, silky smooth, is no longer sticking to the work surface, and has a sheen on its surface.
 Test the dough by stretching a lump of it between the thumb and forefinger of each hand.
 The dough should stretch until it's translucent without breaking.
 If it breaks, knead a minute longer and check again.

 • Shape the dough into a ball, place in a large buttered bowl, and cover tightly with plastic wrap.
-Let the dough prove in a warm place until doubled, about 2 hours.
+Let the dough prove in a warm place until almost doubled, about 2 hours.
 Alternatively, let the dough prove in the fridge overnight.
+(Please be aware that this dough rises very slowly because it's heavy, and it won't rise quickly or double in size like lighter white bread doughs do.)

-• Line an 11 by 17-inch rimmed cookie sheet with parchment paper.
+• Line two 11x17-inch rimmed cookie sheets with parchment paper.

-• Punch down the dough in the bowl to knock out the air, then dump in the currants and mix on low speed with the paddle attachment until they're evenly distributed.
+• Punch down the dough in the bowl to knock out the air, then dump in the currants and mix in by hand (or on low speed with the paddle attachment of a stand mixer) until they're evenly distributed.

 • Divide the dough into 16 pieces, using a kitchen scale for accuracy.
-Roll each piece into a ball and space them evenly apart on the prepared cookie sheet.
+Roll each piece into a ball and space them evenly apart on the prepared cookie sheets.

-• Place the tray inside a clean garbage bag.
-Inflate the bag and tuck the ends underneath the tray to seal.
-Set the tray in a warm place and let the dough balls prove for about 1 hour, until about doubled in size.
+• Cover the buns with plastic wrap, set the trays in a warm place, and let the dough balls prove for about 1 hour, until noticeably increased in size.

-• About 10 minutes before the buns are done proving, preheat the oven to 375 F.
+• About 30 minutes before the buns are done proving, preheat the oven to 375°F.

 • Brush the crust with salted butter if desired, then let them cool completely on a wire rack.
 Serve the buns warm or at room temperature, split in half, and spread with salted butter.
 They taste great with a cup of tea or coffee!